 Taxi, Bus or Limousine

-Actual invoices are not required, but expenses must be itemized on the Travel Voucher form.
+Actual invoices are preferred not required, but expenses must be itemized on the Travel Voucher form.
 When sharing a taxi or limousine, only the employee who paid for the service may be reimbursed.

 Travel by Personal Vehicle

 An employee traveling by personal vehicle must carry insurance as required by the State of Texas.
 An employee traveling in any non-University vehicle does so at his/her own risk.
 TWU accepts no responsibility for vehicle or other damage, personal injury, claims filing, vehicle repair, maintenance, insurance costs, towing or citations.
 Gas receipts for gas purchased for a personal vehicle will not be reimbursed.
 Gas expense is covered by mileage reimbursement.

 Personal vehicle mileage may only be claimed in one of these ways: